wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 >
 > The “evil” in question was the desire of human beings to become scientific and independent people equal to their creators.
 Being “good”, as far as those on the Elohim’s planet were concerned meant the new human beings would remain primitive, vegetating on the Earth.
 Their “evil” was their wish to progress, perhaps enabling them one day to catch up with their creators.

+What happened on Earth was deemed too dangerous to the authorities on the Elohimian home planet.

+{{< figure src="images/circular-city-seen-from-the-sky.png" caption="Ill.
+1 - Circular megalopolis seen from the sky" >}}

 ## The Preservation Project

 > The government then decided from their distant planet to destroy all life on Earth by sending nuclear missiles.
 However when the exiled